Delta police arrest 6 over killing of Prince, 2 police officers

-The suspects, according to the Police Public Relations Officer of the State command, Mr Bright Edafe, had also carted the police officer’s rifles and also they attempted to murder one prince Franklyn Takerere.
+The suspects, according to Police Public Relations Officer of the State command, Mr. Bright Edafe, had also carted the police officer’s riffles and also attempted to murder one prince Franklyn Takerere.

 Edafe, in a statement, said two persons had earlier been arrested in connection with the murder on 9 July 2021.